xpagesbeast/el-demo/README.md

 # Expression Language like variant demo

-## Use Case : Solution uses a content manager
+## Use Case : Allow content creators add placeholders for actual contextual data.

 There is a UI that uses a Content API to get formatted json for a web page.
 The Content API aggregates multiple systems to get content for the web page.
 One of the backend dependencies for is a content management system.